sergigarciacanton/SCCBD-Project/README.md

 **Endpoints:**

-- rsaRoutes
-  - GET getAPIUsage ( / ): Returns a string with all necessary information for using the rest of endpoints of the service
-  - GET getPubKey ( /getPubKey ): Returns the server's RSA public key in base64 format
+- auth ( /auth ):
-  - POST encrypt ( /encrypt ): Returns a base64-encoded bigint containing the encrypted message given as a body parameter (NOTE: Not for actual usage, use only for testing purposes)
-  - POST decrypt ( /decrypt ): Returns a base64-encoded bigint containing the decrypted message given as a body parameter
-  - POST sign ( /sign ): Returns a base64-encoded bigint containing the signed message given as a body parameter
+  - POST signUp ( /signUp ): Registers a new user to the system given its name (name), password (password) and type of user (type, regular user or event organizer).
+Passwords are saved in the database using a hash function so that they can not be read.
+If result is successful, this endpoint returns a JWT token that user must use for any other request out of this service's endpoints
+  - POST signIn ( /signIn ): Initializes a new session for a registered user, given its name (name) and password (password).
+If result is successful, this endpoint returns a JWT token that user must use for any other request out of this service's endpoints
-  - POST verify ( /verify ): Returns a base64-encoded bigint containing the verified message given as a body parameter (NOTE: Not for actual usage, use only for testing purposes)
+  - POST verifyToken ( /verifyToken ): Given a token (token), tells the server to verify whether it is valid or not.
+(NOTE: Not for actual usage, use only for testing purposes)
-- usersRoutes
+- usersRoutes ( /user ):
   - GET getUsers ( / ): Returns a list of all users registered in the database
   - GET getUserByName ( /:nameUser ): Returns the information of a user given its name in the path
   - POST addUser ( / ): Adds a new user to the database given its name (name), password (password) and type (type, regular user or event organizer) (NOTE: Not for actual usage, use only for testing purposes)
   - PUT updateUser ( /:nameUser ): Updates a user's information given in the body of the request
   - DELETE deleteUser ( /:nameUser ): Deletes a user given its name
-- eventRoutes
+- eventRoutes ( /event ):
   - GET getEvents ( / ): Returns a list of all events registered in the database
   - GET getEventByName ( /:name ): Returns the information of an event given its name in the path
   - GET getEventsByAdminName ( /admin/:name ): Returns a list of all events whose admin has the name given in the path